brinvex/brinvex-util-revolut/README.md

-# Brinvex-Util-Revolut
+# Brinvex Revolut Java API

 ## Introduction

-_Brinvex-Util-Revolut_ is a compact Java library which enables developers to easily extract and work with data from Revolut trading account reports.
+_Brinvex Revolut Java API_ is a compact Java library which enables developers to easily extract and work with data from Revolut trading account reports.

 Working with Revolut trading account files is often a tedious work.